IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 transmission control, and media rate control.
 All of these parts reside at the sender side.
 Figure 1 shows the functional overview of a SCReAMv2 sender.
-The receiver-side algorithm is very simple in comparison, as it only generates feedback containing acknowledgements of received RTP packets and indication of ECN bits.
+The receiver-side algorithm is very simple in comparison, as it only generates feedback containing acknowledgements of received data units and indication of ECN-CE marking, either as an accumulated counter, or individual per data unit.

 ## Network Congestion Control {#network-cc}